Healing Point House

 The Application Process

-• Applications will be reviewed upon submission.
-If eligibility criteria are met, an interview will be conducted to assess your readiness to commit to a sober living program, and you will be asked to fill out the full program application.
+• If the initial eligibility criteria are met, an interview will be conducted at the house to assess a candidate’s readiness to commit to a sober living program.

 Support Healing Point House